Starmute/KORS_rating/IDEAS.md

 - charts (like cmc, but ranked by KORS)
 - growth # of wallets/users per week/month/year and trend (if known) <-  like cmc instead of 1h/24h/7d
-- # of used wallets per week/month/year (if known)
+- number of used wallets per week/month/year (if known)
 - available use cases (big brands/partnerships = 10, small/large onlineshops = 1-10, darknet = 5, debit credit cards = 5)?
 - distribution of a coin - if known (mostly wales and/or large wallets = 0)
 - future outlook and plans / exclusive use-cases / roadmap (team delivers promises?)